JdeRobot/DetectionMetrics/docs/_pages/v1/funcionality/ros_node.md

 ---
 layout: home
 title: ROS Node
-permalink: /functionality/ros_node/
+permalink: /v1/functionality/ros_node/

 sidebar:
-  nav: "functionality"
+  nav: "main_v1"
 ---

 Detection Metrics Deployer functionality is provided as a **ROS Node**.
 This node uses some input images stream (it could be a video) and makes inferences over the images passed, detecting the objects in realtime.
 Currently it only supports tensorflow as inferencer, but a broader support is expected in the future.